NicolasLOJO/ng-decorator/README.md

 });
 ```

-With `angular-ts-decorators` you can bootstrap your application using angular syntax
+With `@nicolaslojo/ng-decorator` you can bootstrap your application using angular syntax

 If your main module is a class decorated with NgModule metadata, you can bootstrap it like so: